By Corinne Watson

-Consumers in the U.S. spend a lot of dough on pizza — approximately 9.8 billion U.S. dollars in 2018.
-That’s a lot.
+Consumers in the U.S. spend a lot of dough on pizza — approximately 14 billion U.S. dollars in 2020.
+That’s a lot (and the highest figure since 2007).
 There is nothing quite like a slice of pie, but there are a few things that we may argue are even better — like if it was free.

 People have a tendency to like things that are free.
 In a 2007 study, Duke Professor Dan Ariely surveyed 398 MIT students, measuring their reaction to two different types of chocolate: Hershey’s and Lindt.
 While Lindt is notably more expensive and perceived as higher quality, when given the choice between free Hershey’s chocolate and discounted Lindt chocolate, the majority of students opted for the free chocolate.

 If people had the choice between free average pizza and discounted specialty pizza, chances are they’d take the free — because nothing beats free, and all pizza is good pizza, according to some.

 So, aside from participating in a less-than-likely research experiment, what other ways can you get a free pizza deal?